kiyoshion/laravel-dokcer-compose/README.md

 make dev
 ```

-Congraturations ::tada:: You can access your APP_URL or [http://localhost](http://localhost:8080).
+Congraturations! :tada: You can access YOUR_APP_URL or [http://localhost:8080](http://localhost:8080).